Friday, October 25, 2024

 Repent of your Sins?

-I do street preaching, and the approach preachers take to preaching the Gospel to the lost is important.
+I do street preaching, and the approach preachers take, in any context, to preaching the Gospel is important.
 We want to convey God's heart to people.
-Some people exhort listeners to 'repent of their sins'.
+All are called, indeed commanded, to repent, Acts 17v30.
+Some preachers exhort listeners to 'repent of their sins'.

-'Repentance' can sound like a heavy word, full of impending gloom and judgment, with a sense of impossible demands from an angry God.
-However it is part of the Good News, the light yoke Jesus gives us.
-What went wrong in our perception of a word intended for our immeasurable blessing?
+'Repentance' can sound like a heavy word, full of impending gloom and judgment, and can give a sense of impossible demands from an angry God.
+However it is part of the Good News, the light yoke Jesus offers us.
+Has something gone wrong in our perception of a word intended for our immeasurable blessing?

-Now it is perfectly true that people, in turning to Christ, must turn away from their life without Him.
-When a man marries, he is very likely to lose certain facets of his previous life.
-The old life was full of sin, infected with sin beyond self-remedy.
-But how we phrase this repentance reflects on how people will see Christ.
-We must endeavour to phrase it in line with the examples we have in Acts
+Now it is perfectly true that people must, in turning to Christ, turn away from their life without Him.
+It's similar to when a man marries; he's very likely to lose certain facets of his previous life, good or maybe bad.
+Our old life without Christ was full of sin, infected with sin beyond self-remedy.
+We are, in repenting, turning from that life.
+We are now joined to Christ.

-Before we get to looking at the examples we have, I want to highlight the fact that Jesus, according to Paul, is not wishing to impute (or account) our sins to us.
+Before we get to looking at the scriptural salvation-call records we have, I want to highlight the fact that Jesus, according to Paul, is not wishing to impute (or account) our sins to us.

 .... in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.